contoweb/laravel-pdflib/readme.md

 ```
 This places an image with and resize it to 150x100.

-Since loading rounded images is just a pain in PDFLib, you can use the method:
+Since loading rounded images is just a pain in PDFlib, you can use the method:
 ```php
 $writer->circleImage('/path/to/the/image', 100)
 ```

-### PDFLib functions
+### PDFlib functions
-Since this package extending PDFLib, you can use the whole PDFLib toolkit.
+Since this package extending PDFlib, you can use the whole PDFlib toolkit.
-The [PDFLib Cookbook](https://www.pdflib.com/pdflib-cookbook/) helps a lot, even to understand this package.
+The [PDFlib Cookbook](https://www.pdflib.com/pdflib-cookbook/) helps a lot, even to understand this package.

 ## Extending
-This package is just a basic beginning of wrapping PDFLib.
+This package is just a basic beginning of wrapping PDFlib.
-Since PDFLib brings so much more functionality, we have to put the focus on the most used functions in the beginning.
+Since PDFlib brings so much more functionality, we have to put the focus on the most used functions in the beginning.

 You're welcome to PR your ideas!